+Figure 3: Core elements of the DCAT-AP data model

 In the following sections, classes and properties are grouped under headings ‘mandatory’, ‘recommended’ and ‘optional’.
-These terms have the following meaning.
+These terms have the following meaning, relating to potential responsibilities of metadata senders and metadata receivers.

+Such metadata senders and receivers are important actors for interoperable metadata, i.e. whenever there is an exchange of metadata between IT systems.
+This may happen when there are metadata import and export functions in a NAP.
+In this case, metadata senders and receivers are other data portals, e.g. allowing harvesting of metadata.
+So, the following terms refer to the capability of a NAP to provide corresponding metadata in an export function, or to read them in an import function.

-Mandatory class: a receiver of data MUST be able to process information about instances of the class; a sender of data MUST provide information about instances of the class.
+Mandatory class: a receiver of metadata MUST be able to process information about instances of the class; a sender of metadata MUST provide information about instances of the class.

-Recommended class: a sender of data SHOULD provide information about instances of the class; a sender of data MUST provide information about instances of the class, if such information is available; a receiver of data MUST be able to process information about instances of the class.
+Recommended class: a sender of metadata SHOULD provide information about instances of the class; a sender of metadata MUST provide information about instances of the class, if such information is available; a receiver of metadata MUST be able to process information about instances of the class.

 Optional class: a receiver MUST be able to process information about instances of the class; a sender MAY provide the information but is not obliged to do so.